This tutorial was AI-generated and is being fleshed out. Content may be incomplete or change.

 Open http://localhost:3000 in your browser.

-The web viewer has four views, accessible via tabs in the navigation:
+The web viewer has multiple views, accessible via tabs in the navigation:

 Best for: Seeing the logical flow of decisions